 - How much can I save each week?

-If you’re well aware of the costs then you may need to consider our Cheap Volunteer Abroad Programs 2017 & 2018 to help you find the destination for your budget.
+If you’re well aware of the costs then you may need to consider our cheap volunteer abroad programs to help you find the destination for your budget.

 Step Two: Choose an affordable volunteer travel provider

-Volunteering abroad is one of the most affordable ways to travel because it includes accommodation, meals and support while you are abroad.
+Volunteering abroad is one of the most affordable ways to travel because it includes accommodation, meals and support while you’re abroad.
 This makes budgeting easier as you are working with a fixed price.
 Volunteer programs also put money into the local economy, connect you with local people and give you an authentic insight into the culture and community.
-It’s a powerful experience, that has a lot more meaning than the traditional resort holiday and it comes without the hefty price tag.
+It’s a powerful experience that has a lot more meaning than the traditional resort holiday, and it comes without the hefty price tag.

-While choosing an affordable volunteer travel provider may seem like a no-brainer, you’ll find no shortage of organizations out there charging thousands of dollars to participate in volunteer abroad programs, leaving you wondering where your money went.
-In fact, the lack of affordable international volunteer opportunities is what motivated our Director Dan Radcliffe to establish IVHQ in 2007.
+While choosing an affordable volunteer travel provider may seem like a no-brainer, you’ll find no shortage of organisations out there charging thousands of dollars to participate in volunteer abroad programs, leaving you wondering where your money went.
+In fact, the lack of affordable international volunteer opportunities is what motivated our founder Dan Radcliffe to establish IVHQ in 2007.
+With programs starting from $180 for one week, IVHQ programs are some of the most affordable you’ll find!

 If you’re looking for cheap volunteer projects abroad, that allow you the opportunity to contribute to important development projects alongside locals and like-minded international volunteers, you’ve found yourself the affordable and most trustworthy volunteer travel provider right here.
 Find out how IVHQ’s transparent fee structure allows you to volunteer abroad on the cheap.